You may have heard about website accessibility and the need to make platforms across the internet accessible to reach variously abled communities.

-Blind or low vision individuals may miss critical aspects of the presentation since visual imaging may hold a lot of weight on each slide
+Blind or low-vision individuals may miss critical aspects of the presentation since visual imaging may hold a lot of weight on each slide

-•Hard of hearing or deaf individuals could have difficulty understanding the speaker- often, slides are notes, and the speaker explains in a larger context, so only seeing the slides wouldn’t be enough to understand fully
+Hard-of-hearing or deaf individuals could have difficulty understanding the speaker.
+Often, slides are notes, and the speaker explains in a larger context, so only seeing the slides wouldn’t be enough to understand fully

 Individuals trying to access the PPT could have motor function impairments not allowing them to skip through the slides or click to hear the sound for any videos

-Granting everyone equal access to information is so hugely important when we start to understand how the experience of navigating documents can be so different for many people.
+Granting everyone equal access to information is hugely important when we start to understand how the experience of navigating documents can differ for many people.

 According to the W3C, an accessible PowerPoint presentation would include the following: